 Will the government and the Income Tax Department get more tax revenue if HUFs are abolished?

-revenue to the I-T department if HUFs are abolished.
+Although the Law Commission claims that to be the case, experts say that there will be little or almost insignificant change in tax revenues.
+“I don’t think there is going to be a significant increase in tax revenue to the I-T department if HUFs are abolished.
 Moreover, I haven’t seen big business houses being incorporated as HUFs,” Singhania said.

 Agreeing with this, Shroff said: “This will not affect business houses in any real way.
 Having said this, there will be a minor increase in the revenue collection from smaller taxpayers, as income by HUFs will then be regarded as earned by individual members of the family and they will have to pay tax under higher slab rates for such income.”

 In that case, should HUFs be done away with?

 Largely, abolishing HUFs could create legal complexities, some experts said.
 “If the concept of HUF is abolished under the income-tax law, the taxation of existing HUFs may become complex.
 The income of the HUF would have to be taxed in the hands of the individual,” Chadha said.

 Shroff noted the emotional impact of the same.